 - 1. Hold meetings of the full membership, with published agendas, at least semiannually; - 2.
 Make an invitation for new members to join publicly available within the geographic area at least annually; - 3.
 Adopt and follow a written process to initially select the first Governing Board members to act on behalf of the CoC.
 The process must be reviewed, updated, and approved by the full CoC membership at least once every five years; - 4.
 Appoint committees, subcommittees, or task forces/workgroups to address CoC objectives and goals, including but not limited to: - a.
-Community Awareness and Education Task Force, whose mission is to provide community awareness and education to the general public, businesses, and government regarding the realities facing the homeless or near homeless.
-In addition to education and awareness activities, objectives include planning and coordination of annual events, including the Stand Down/Service Day, Candlelight Vigil, and activities for National Hunger and Homelessness Awareness Week.

-- b.
-Demographics/HMIS User Group Task Force, whose mission is to develop an accurate picture of the number and characteristics of Lee County homeless persons in order to provide targeted assistance.
+Community Awareness and Education Task Force, whose mission is to provide community awareness and education to the general public, businesses, and government regarding the realities facing the homeless or those at risk of homelessness.
+In addition to education and awareness activities, objectives include planning and coordination of annual events, including the Stand Down/Service Day, Candlelight Vigil, and activities for National Hunger and Homelessness Awareness Week. - b.
+Demographics/HMIS User Group Task Force, whose mission is to develop an accurate picture of the number and characteristics of Lee County persons who are homeless in order to provide targeted assistance.
 In addition to collecting information and coordinating the point in time count, objectives include developing a provider survey to establish resources and identify gaps, and provide a user group for HMIS users for training and updates. - c.
-Prevention, whose mission is to develop strategies based on research and best practices, which prevents residents from homelessness and supports the Lee County Continuum of Care, and whose objectives include addressing discharge planning and updating resource materials for community use. - 5.
-In consultation with the County and Governing Board, develop and follow this governance charter, and Policies and Procedures relevant to this charter housed with the Coalition; - 6.
-Plan for and conduct an annual point-in-time count of homeless persons within the geographic area that meets the following requirements: - a.
-Homeless persons who are living in a place not designed or ordinarily used as a regular sleeping accommodation for humans must be counted as unsheltered homeless persons. - b.
-Persons living in emergency shelters and transitional housing projects must be counted as sheltered homeless persons. - c.
+Prevention Task Force, whose mission is to develop strategies based on research and best practices, which prevents residents from homelessness and supports the Lee County Continuum of Care, and whose objectives include addressing discharge planning and updating resource materials for community use. - 5.
+Plan for and conduct an annual point-in-time count of persons who are homeless within the geographic area that meets the following requirements: - a.
+Persons who are living in a place not designed or ordinarily used as a regular sleeping accommodation for humans must be counted as unsheltered persons who are homeless. - b.
+Persons living in emergency shelters and transitional housing projects must be counted as sheltered persons who are homeless. - c.
 Other requirements established by HUD by Notice.